inesjpedro/image-classification-labeling-tool/readme.md

 ### Example

-Suppose we have a small dataset of 4 cat, 4 dog and 4 duck images.
-They are all in the ```animal_dataset/images``` folder.
+Suppose we have a small images dataset composed of 4 cats, 4 dogs, and 4 ducks.
+These images are all in the ```animal_dataset/images``` folder.
 Below we show our image dataset folder structure.

 ![Alt-text](readme_images/dataset.png)